whimxiqal/journey-docs/docs/commands.md

 > Decides whether to consider flying as a viable mode of transport, but only if flight is enabled

 - `-fly` - toggles the consideration of flight
-- `-fly=true` - considers flight during the search, but only if flight is already enabled
+- `-fly true` - considers flight during the search, but only if flight is already enabled
-- `-fly=false` - does not consider flight during the search
+- `-fly false` - does not consider flight during the search

 ### Door Flag {#door-flag}

 > Decides whether iron doors should be considered obstructive

 - `-door` - toggles the obstructivity of iron doors
-- `-door=true` - considers iron doors obstructive
+- `-door true` - considers iron doors obstructive
-- `-door=false` - considers iron doors unobstructive
+- `-door false` - considers iron doors unobstructive

 ### Dig Flag {#dig-flag}